Home / Stream/ Working with Data/ Packs/Packs Publication Standards

 • Select the .crbl Pack file you want to publish, and click Submit.
 You will be prompted to agree to the terms of Cribl’s Pack Developer Agreement.
 As a Pack author, you must electronically acknowledge that you have read the Agreement, and that you intend to adhere to its requirements.

-Once the Pack has been uploaded, Cribl will review your Pack.
+Once you’ve uploaded the Pack, Cribl will review it.
 The review process typically takes a week or more.
 Once your Pack is reviewed, you’ll receive an email from packs@cribl.io either informing you that it was accepted, or providing the reason(s) why it was rejected.
+(In the latter case, you can address the specified issues and resubmit.)

 Pack Review Summary

-To ensure consistency across published Packs, Cribl evaluates all submitted Packs against the checklist below.
+To ensure consistency across published Packs, Cribl evaluates all submitted Packs against the Pack Review Checklist.
 Any Pack that fails to satisfy the checklist’s requirements will be rejected.
+(As noted above, we will notify you of the basis for any rejection, so that you can remedy the issue and resubmit.)

 Cribl recommends:

 • Check your Pack against the checklist before trying to submit the Pack.
-This way you can avoid having your Pack rejected for something easily fixed.
+This way, you can avoid having your Pack rejected for something easily fixed upfront.

-• Install the Syslog Pre-processing (cribl-syslog-input) Pack as a reference – it includes clear examples of each item on the checklist.
+• For Stream/Edge Packs, you can install the Syslog Pre-processing Pack as a reference – it includes clear examples of each item on the checklist.

 Pack Review Checklist